hg-mirrors/pypy_extradoc/blog/draft/2017-10-how-to-make-80x-faster.rst

 All of this is very suboptimal: in this particular case, we know that the shape of ``self.matrix`` is always ``(3, 2)``: so, we are doing an incredible amount of work.
-We also use ``malloc()`` to create a temporary array just to call an RPython function which ultimately does a total of 6 multiplications and 8 additions.
+We also ``malloc()`` two temporary arrays just to call two functions which ultimately do a total of 6 multiplications and 8 additions.
 Note also that this is not a fault of the JIT: CPython+numpy has to do the same amount of work, just hidden inside C calls.